-The technical STEM lab is a large maker space with large tables, sinks, outdoor access for messy projects, and technology tools, along with immediate access to research in the library.
-The large movable glass partition opens to connect the space directly with the library for flexibility and changes in program.
+The STEM lab is a large makerspace with large tables, sinks, outdoor access for messy projects, and technology tools, along with immediate access to research in the library.
+The large, movable glass partition opens to connect the space directly with the library.